Broadband Global Area Network: Details

-Downlink speeds of high-end BGAN terminals are up to 492 kbit/s, and upload speeds are up to 492 kbit/s - Best Effort as BGAN Background IP (BIP) is a contended (shared) channel.
+As of 2006, downlink speeds of high-end BGAN terminals are up to 492 kbit/s, and upload speeds are up to 492 kbit/s - Best Effort as BGAN Background IP (BIP) is a contended (shared) channel.
 As with all geosynchronous satellite connections, latency is an issue.
 Typical latency is 0.6–1.5 seconds round trip for the Background IP service.
 It is slightly better for the Streaming services at 800 ms – 1 second.
 This latency is mainly due to the great distance that has to be traveled before a packet can reach the Internet but is slightly exacerbated by the back-end technology as the average latency over a Very small aperture terminal (VSAT) system is roughly 550 ms. BGAN users frequently use PEP software or other TCP packet accelerators to improve performance, and the BGAN user is often assigned a non-routable IP address and routed through a NAT server; this increases security and helps control usage costs.

 Multiple manufacturers make BGAN terminals.
 They all have similar capabilities.
 The main two that apply to basic BGAN usage are the Standard Background IP (Internet) and Telephone Voice.
-Data costs from the many ISPs that offer BGAN service average about per Background Megabyte.
-Voice calling is, on average, US$1 per min and varies slightly based on the call's destination (Landlines, Cell phones, and other Satellite phones, which are the most expensive).

 BGAN can be easily set up by anyone and has excellent voice calling quality.
 It uses the L band, avoiding rain fade and other issues affecting satellite systems operating at higher frequency bands.